 Domestic abuse can have an enormously detrimental effect on mental health.
 Research also shows that people with mental ill-health are more likely to experience domestic abuse.
 Perpetrators may use mental ill-health against their victim, for example saying the victim 'couldn't cope without them' or saying the victim is 'mad' and is 'making it up' or withholding medication.
+This is often referred to as 'gaslighting'.
 These behaviours will almost certainly add to emotional distress and exacerbate any existing mental health issues.